Skip to main content

 Biography:

-Alongside his performance career, Adam remains committed to education through his teaching and his position on the Board of the National Youth Orchestras of Scotland.
+Alongside his performance career, Adam maintains other interests in composing, education, and arts advocacy.
+He is an award-winning composer and is committed to education through coaching, masterclasses, and workshops, as an Ambassador for the RCS Woodwind Department and in his role on the Board of the National Youth Orchestras of Scotland.

 Adam’s Links: